Thimmanagar

-Thimmanagar is a village that comes under Pitlam mandal in the Nizamabad District of Andhra Pradesh, India.
+Thimmanagar is a village that comes under Pitlam mandal in the Nizamabad District of Telangana.
 It is 75 km away from Nizamabad and 150 km away from Hyderabad.
 It is just 3 km away from Pitlam.

-The people of this village are mainly dependent on Agriculture and but some families are succeeding in business.
-Paddy and Sugar cane are the major crops cultivated, and the village has a population of around 3000.
-The Veer Hanuman temple is Thimmanagar's most visited place, and it is related to the Hindu religion.
+The people of this village are mainly dependent on agriculture and but some families are succeeding in business.
+Paddy and sugar cane are the major crops cultivated, and the village has a population of around 3000.
+The Veer Hanuman temple is Thimmanagar's most visited place.
 The nearest visiting places are Nizamsagar reservoir and Nallavaag dam.

-In 2017 Gouda Sangam has built Renuka Yellamma Temple and this temple has become very powerful and famous.

-Vittal Goud Thadakanti from this village has led the Gouda Sangam to construct the Renuka Yellamma Temple.
-Every Year in March Yellama Jathara happens.